-The exhibition opening at the Museum of Finnish Architecture in the spring of 2020 is the first thorough retrospective on the life’s work of the most prominent Finnish architect to have hailed from Vyborg.
+The exhibition at the Museum of Finnish Architecture is the first thorough retrospective on the life’s work of the most prominent Finnish architect to have hailed from Vyborg.
 The exhibition illuminates the persona of Uno Ullberg, casting a view over his seminal works.
 The attention is focused on the architect’s exceptionally influential work in Vyborg.

-The exhibition is curated by Head of Archives at the Museum of Finnish Architecture Petteri Kummala.
-It is linked to an extensive research project undertaken by the association the Uno Ullberg -seura ry, which will also yield a comprehensive monograph.
-The authors contributing to the publication include experts in architecture and cultural history from Finland and Russia.
+The exhibition has been curated and written by Petteri Kummala, PhD, Head of Archives at the Museum of Finnish Architecture.
+The exhibition script is based on an extensive research project undertaken by the Uno Ullberg -seura ry, on the basis of which a comprehensive monograph will also later be published.